 This recipe is a favorite in my house.
-It gets gobbled up as soon as it’s dinner time.
 If you’ve ever had a pulled pork sandwich this is very similar, only it’s made with chicken rather than pork.
 The sauce doesn’t have a strong BBQ taste, but it is very good and great as a sandwich.
-You can also make this to put on salads or something else if you are trying to skip the bread.
+You can also make this to put on salads or something else if you want to skip the bread.

 Crockpot recipes are essential in our household because we have such a full schedule.
 The afternoons get crazy with sports and other activities.
 So, if I don’t plan ahead on those crazy days with a meal that’s ready to eat at dinner time, we end up either grabbing something on the go.
 If you have days like that as well, you know how expensive that can get very quickly.

 Are crockpots and slow cookers the same thing?